raymondwcs/claudia/booking/README.md

 /api/booking/{bookingid}
 ```
 ## Preparation
 1. You need a collection named `bookings` in your `test` database.
-You need the following booking document.
+You also need the following booking document in the `bookings` collection:
 ```
 {
     bookingid: "BK002",